A cost effectiveness evaluation of an instructional program for back injury prevention among nursing personnel

 In summary, the cost-effectiveness evaluation found the instructional program to be of high quality and well-received by the participant audience and supervisory staff.
 However, there was no strong evidence to suggest that this pilot instructional program reduced either the short-term or intermediate burden of illness attributed to occupational back injury among nursing personnel.
 Recommendations for improving instructional effectiveness include identification of the occupational hazard of back injuries among nursing personnel as a safety issue where ownership of the problems lies with both the institution and the individual.
 The institution can support back injury prevention instruction with policy including provision and maintenance of equipment, adequate staffing, and explicit procedures on lifting techniques to ensure a safe work environment.
 The individual has the responsibility to maintain recommended or required procedures.
 Further research is required to identify superior lifting techniques and to assess long-term impact of the instruction and the supportive role of instructional training in conjunction with other interventions.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Venning Klein, Penelope Joan, "A cost effectiveness evaluation of an instructional program for back injury prevention among nursing personnel" (1990).
 Instructional Design, Development and Evaluation - Dissertations.
-Paper 50.
+50.